eBrew.com Header Section

 In June of 2011, we opened a store in Mooresville.
 It was a good location but the overhead absolutely killed any chance we had at being successful.

-I will be 71 this year and I don’t know how much longer I will want to work.
-But each day that I work, when I am in contact with customers getting started in beer or wine making for the first time, I draw off their new found excitement and it renews my spirit and desire to serve them so they can fully achieve their goals.
-There are over fifty (50) breweries and wineries in the Charlotte marketplace and I can’t help but think that Alternative Beverage has had some impact in this area.
-I take great pride in the number of our former employees that have been very successful as professional brewers in the Charlotte market and beyond.
-I can’t even venture to count how many of our customers have turned their hobbies into successful brewery and winery professions.
+With close to one hundred breweries, cideries, meaderies and wineries in the Charlotte marketplace, I can’t help but think that Alternative Beverage has had some impact in this area.
+I also take great pride in the number of our former employees that have been very successful as professional brewers in the Charlotte market and beyond.
+I can’t even venture to guess how many of our customers have turned their hobbies into successful commercial operations.
 Now, I can’t wait to talk to the next person wanting to get started in these wonderful hobbies or the next customer beaming with pride about the beer or wine that they have brought in to sample.

 This has never been a job for me, it has been and I hope will always be a love that keeps me active and seeking new horizons.
 If you are interested in these hobbies, me and my staff will be there to help you.